ubeninja77/hotel/README.md

 </details>

-## Before Submissions
+## Before Submission: `refactors.txt` Requirement

 Usually by the end of a project, we can look back on what we made with a clearer understanding of what we actually needed.
 In industry, this is a great time to do a refactor of some sort.
 For this project however, you're off the hook... for the moment.
-We will be revisiting our hotels later on on the course, and you may want to make some changes at that point.
+We will be revisiting our Hotel project submissions later on on the course, and you may want to make some changes at that point.

+In order to keep track of your current thoughts about design refactoring, as part of project submission, please log down design thoughts with the following process:

-- Create a new file in the project called `refactors.txt`
+1. Create a new file in the project called `refactors.txt`
-- Make a short list of the changes that you could make, particularly in terms of naming conventions
+1. In that file, make a short list of the changes that you could make, such as naming conventions, etc.
     - These notes will be used by you in a few weeks, so make sure that they are detailed enough that someone else could understand your thinking and follow your directions
+    - Commit and push this file to your project repo
-- **Do not make any further changes to your code at this time**
+1. **Do not make any further changes to your code at this time**

 ## What we're looking for
 You can find what instructors will be looking for in the [feedback](feedback.md) markdown document.